akiver/cs-demo-manager.com/docs/03-guides/06-video.md

 ### I have an error when the game starts

 Make sure to update HLAE - game updates may break HLAE compatibility.

+### I can't play the video

+If you have a black screen or the video playback doesn't start when opening it in your video player, that's probably because your video player doesn't have the required audio/video codecs.

+This can happens especially on Windows when using **Windows Media Player**.
+The solution is to use a video player such as [VLC](https://www.videolan.org/) that includes required codecs.